fatmasevinck/enetLTS/README.md

  lambdaw: 0.003971358
   ```

-Similar to previous families, the main function `enetLTS()` provides user supplied option for alpha sequence for the elastic net penalty.
-If not provided a sequence, default is 41 equally spaced values.
-For the tuning parameter $\lambda$, user supplied sequence is available.
-If not provided a sequence,
-default is chosen with steps of size -0.05 from 0.95 to 0.05 for multinomial regression, see ([Kurnaz and Filzmoser, 2022](https://arxiv.org/pdf/2205.11835.pdf)).
+The main function `enetLTS()` provides similar options for alpha sequence of the elastic net penalty.
+As for the tuning parameter $\lambda$, if user does not provide a sequence, as a default algorithm determines the sequence with steps of size -0.05 from 0.95 to 0.05 for multinomial regression, see ([Kurnaz and Filzmoser, 2022](https://arxiv.org/pdf/2205.11835.pdf)).

 The combination of the optimal tuning parameters is defined by 5-fold cross-validation based on certain grids for $\alpha$ and $\lambda$.
-In order to show evaluation criterion for 5-fold cross-validation via heatmap, the arguman `crit.plot` should be assigned to `"TRUE"`.
-To determine updated parameter $\lambda$ (`lambdaw`) for reweighting step, we have considered 5-fold cross-validation based on the `cv.glmnet()` function from package `glmnet` [(Friedman et al., 2021)](https://CRAN.R-project.org/package=glmnet) for current `family` option. `plotCoef.enetLTS()` includes group information for multinomial regression.
-Plot functions are re-organized to be suitable for multinomial regression.
-In `plotResid.enetLTS()`, residuals are turned into the deviances as in binary regression case. `plotDiagnostic.enetLTS()` shows the scores of all groups in the space of the first two principal components, explaining nearly all of the variability.
+A heatmap plot is available for evaluation criterion via 5-fold cross-validation, if the arguman `crit.plot` is assigned to `"TRUE"`.
+Updated tuning parameter $\lambda$ (`lambdaw`) for reweighting step is done using the `cv.glmnet()` function from package `glmnet` [(Friedman et al., 2021)](https://CRAN.R-project.org/package=glmnet) with `family="multinomial"` option.

+Plot functions are re-organized for multinomial regression. `plotCoef.enetLTS()` gives the coefficients plots which includes group information.
+In `plotResid.enetLTS()`, residuals are turned into the deviances, as in binary regression case, with group information. `plotDiagnostic.enetLTS()` shows the scores of all groups in the space of the first two principal components, explaining nearly all of the variability.
 These plots are demonstrated as follows.

 ![Coefficients](paper/JOSSmultinomCoef.png)